ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 # Building a RingCentral bot from scratch

-A RingCentral Team Messaging bot provides a conversational interface for performing common tasks.
+A RingCentral Chat bot provides a conversational interface for performing common tasks.
 In this guide, you will learn how to build a simple ping-pong bot from scratch, giving you a closer look at the bot design pattern.

 !!! tip "Try the [RingCentral bot framework](https://ringcentral.github.io/ringcentral-chatbot-js/) to get up and running faster and with less code."